Refunds and remission for domestic students

 You must apply to the University in writing within 12 months from the date you withdraw from a unit or the end of the relevant study period (whichever occurs first).

 Applications must be date-based, detailing the special circumstance/s which occurred and the impact they had on your ability to complete your studies.
-Where an application involves more than one period all circumstances and events should be listed separately for each period.
+Where an application involves more than one study period, a separate application form and supporting documentation is required for each study each period.

-Applications must include independent supporting documentation, for example, a letter from your doctor, counsellor or employer to support your claims.
-Letters from Healthcare professionals must clearly indicate the date/s when your circumstances changed and the impact on your studies.
+Applications must include original or certified copies of independent supporting documentation, for example, a letter from your doctor, counsellor or employer to support your claims.
+Letters from healthcare professionals must clearly indicate the date/s when your circumstances changed and the impact on your studies.
+For more information go to Supporting documentation.

 If you have a pre-existing condition your application needs to clearly demonstrate how your circumstances changed after the census date.
 If no change or escalation occurs Remission of debt is not available to you.